 If you live in Greenland or stay in the country for more than six months, you have full tax liability.
 This means that you must specify and be taxed on all your sources of income, whether these are in Greenland or abroad.

-If you stay for less than six months in Greenland, you will be subject to limited tax liability.
+If you stay for less than six months in Greenland, you are subject to limited tax liability.
 This means that you will only pay income tax on work carried out in Greenland.
 As soon as you have notified your move to Greenland, you must contact the Tax Agency so that you can be issued with a tax card.
 If you are moving from Denmark, you must also apply for exemption from Danish tax.

 The country in which you are covered by social insurance has a bearing on which rules will apply to your pension, unemployment insurance, sickness benefit, family allowance, maternity leave and more.